axelbrians/test-background-service/README.md

 # test-background-service
-Alarm app with MVVM architecture
+Alarm app with MVVM architecture and room db